Saturday Night's Main Event: Saturday Night's Main Event XXI

 Saturday Night's Main Event XXI took place on April 25, 1989, from Des Moines, Iowa, at the Veterans Memorial Auditorium, and aired May 27, 1989 on NBC.

 During the steel cage match between Hulk Hogan and Big Boss Man, Hogan superplexed Boss Man from over the top of the cage to the mat, briefly knocking both wrestlers out.
 Prior to the match, Tommy Lister Jr., in-character as his No Holds Barred movie role of Zeus (the movie's villain), came to ringside and stood in front of the cage entrance, beating down Hogan after daring him to "move me!"

 Saturday Night's Main Event XXII

 Saturday Night's Main Event XXII took place on July 18, 1989, from Worcester, Massachusetts, at the Worcester Centrum, and aired July 29, 1989 on NBC.

 During the Randy Savage-Brutus Beefcake match, Zeus appeared at ringside and interfered on Savage's behalf.
 Hulk Hogan came to aid Beefcake but was unable to hurt Zeus.
 The events of this match was one of the pieces to help set up the main event of SummerSlam.
+The show also featured the first time a title changed hands in the programs history.